smart-on-fhir/smart-on-fhir.github.io/profiles/index.md

 The representation of a blood pressure measurement makes systolic/diastolic pairings explicit by using a "grouping observation" with LOINC code 55284-4 (see above).
-The grouping observation has no value itself, but refers to two individual observations for systolic and diastolic values.
-The grouping observation refers to its two individual components using `Observation.related`, where `type` is `has-component` and `target` is a resource reference to a systolic or diastolic blood pressure obsevation.
+The grouping observation has no value itself, but refers to two individual `component`s for systolic and diastolic values.

 ##### Example: blood pressure [https://fhir-open-api.smarthealthit.org/Observation/691-bp](https://fhir-open-api.smarthealthit.org/Observation/691-bp?_format=json)